Ravenslofty/mistral/docs/cyclonev_library_use.rst

 type doesn't exist in the given die.

 In the hps case the 37 blocks can be indexed by hps_index_t enum.

+Alternatively the pos_get_bels() method gives the (possibly empty) list of logic blocks present in a given tile.

 .. code-block:: C++